aleen42/PersonalWiki/projectManagement/integration/integration.md

     - Collecting measuring
     - Disseminating(宣傳)
 5. Performing integrated change control
+    - Influencing the factors that create changes to ensure that changes are beneficial
 6. Closing the project or phase

 ### 2. SWOT analysis